SparshMishra97/quantumhall_matrixelements/README.md

 print("X shape:", X.shape)
 ```

-To use a user-provided Coulomb interaction, pass a callable `V_of_q` and select the `"general"` potential:
+To use a user-provided interaction, pass a callable directly as `potential`:

 ```python
 def V_coulomb(q, kappa=1.0):